gullerya/object-observer/README.md

 		response.text().then(function (code) {
 			Function(code).call(customNamespace);

-			//	the below code is an example of consumption, locate is in your app lifecycle as needed observablePerson = customNamespace.ObjectObserver.observe();
+			//	the below code is an example of consumption, locate it in your app lifecycle/flow as appropriate observablePerson = customNamespace.ObjectObserver.observe();
 		});
 	}